 If you are going for a short tour or just doing some backcountry laps, you can cinch down the side compression straps on the EVOC Line 28L Backpack before packing and it turns into a tiny pack.
 A nice feature that a lot of 28-liter packs don’t have.
 At 1140 grams it is also relatively lightweight for its size.

 At 28 liters there is enough space to fit extra food, water, and a puffy jacket.
 There is enough room for skins, poles, first aid kit, and everything else.
 Aside from volume, this pack compresses down remarkably well.

 Separate straps expand when needed and are otherwise tucked away so they can’t snag up on tree branches or anything else.
-The axe loop is small and simple and works great.
-The ski carry loop works well too, especially if you prefer the diagonal ski carry over the A frame style.
+The ax loop is small and simple and works great.
+The ski carry loop works well too, especially if you prefer the diagonal ski carry over the A-frame style.

 The padded backpanels are nice and comfy and the pack feels good on your back, even when full and heavy.

 A nice, comfortable and functional pack that can do everything.
-Ski, snowboard, and ice climbing… from resort accessed backcountry laps to full days in the wilderness, the Team 28L pack could be the only winter pack you need.
+Ski, snowboard, and ice climbing… from resort accessed backcountry laps to full days in the wilderness, the Evoc Team 28L Backpack ($119.95) could be the only winter pack you need.